Understanding solar warranties in Perth: product, performance, and workmanship

 - DC optimisers (SolarEdge): 25 years

-Claiming a product warranty: You typically claim directly with the manufacturer or through your installer as an intermediary.
-The manufacturer assesses the unit — they may require the product returned for inspection or send a technician.
-If the defect is confirmed, they replace or repair the unit.
+Claiming a product warranty: You claim directly with the manufacturer or through your installer as an intermediary.
+The manufacturer assesses the unit, and may require the product returned for inspection or send a technician.
+A confirmed defect gets repaired or replaced.

 How it typically works: